The Impact Mercury Fillings have on Your Health

 Mercury fillings leak mercury constantly, and that can increase with chewing, grinding, clenching, saliva.
 If you have mercury fillings, you are constantly exposed to mercury vapour.
 This video by David Kennedy DDS shows mercury gas released from a filling under different circumstances and discusses studies that show mercury exposure.
 If you have mercury fillings and you are concerned about your exposure, get in touch with Dr. Bis.

-Are You a Candidate for Mercury Fillings Replacement?
+Are You a Candidate for Mercury Filling Replacements?

 You may be a candidate for mercury fillings replacement if:

-- You are feeling any kind of sensitivity or pain on your old fillings
+- You feel any kind of sensitivity or pain on your old fillings

-- You are dissatisfied with the appearance of the silver fillings
+- You are dissatisfied with the silver appearance of the mercury fillings

 - You are concerned with the health risks associated with having mercury in your mouth